 The Global Power Plant Database is a comprehensive, open source database of power plants around the world.
 It centralizes power plant data to make it easier to navigate, compare, and draw insights for one’s own analysis.
 The database covers approximately 30,000 power plants from 164 countries and includes thermal plants (e.g., coal, gas, oil, nuclear, biomass, waste, geothermal) and renewables (e.g., hydro, wind, solar).
 Each power plant is geolocated, and entries contain information on plant capacity, generation, ownership, and fuel type.
 The database will be continuously updated as data becomes available.

 The Global Power Plant Database leverages existing data sources and methodologies to build a comprehensive and open-access power sector database.
-The database is built entirely from open sources, which are publicly available on the Internet, including data from national government agencies, reports from companies that build power plants or provide their components, data from public utilities, and information from multinational organizations.
+The database was built entirely from open sources, which are publicly available on the internet, including data from national government agencies, reports from companies that build power plants or provide their components, data from public utilities, and information from multinational organizations.
 Currently the Global Power Plant Database uses more than 600 sources to create the database.

 Power Plants by Capacity (MW) and Fuel Type: Global power plants by capacity in megawatts and fuel type.
 Includes coal, oil, gas, hydro, nuclear, solar, waste, wind, geothermal, and biomass.